Become a Counselor in South Dakota

 In addition to the coursework listed above, South Dakota LPC licensure also requires the completion of a practicum and an internship.
 The practicum must be a supervised training experience of at least 100 hours with a minimum of 40 hours in direct client service.
 It should be under the direction of a graduate faculty member.

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
 South Dakota requires aspiring LPCs to complete 2,000 hours of supervision within five years.
 This must include at least 800 hours of direct client contact and a minimum of 100 hours of direction from an approved supervisor, at a rate of at least one hour per week.
-Of these 100 hours, at least 50 must be face to face and no more than 50 percent may be group supervision (involving three to six supervisees for each approved supervisor).
+Of these 100 hours, at least 50 must be face to face and no more than 50 percent may be group supervision.
 A supervision plan must also be submitted to the South Dakota Board of Counselors and Marriage and Family Therapist Examiners.

 South Dakota LPC licensure requires a passing score on the National Counselor Examination for Licensure and Certification, a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
 It assess knowledge, skills and abilities in effective counseling services.

-South Dakota LPCs can expect to pay the following fees for their application, license, renewal and examination:
+South Dakota LPCs can expect to pay the following fees for their application, license and renewal:

 LPC License: $100